 Incoming spam is not dangerous, but it can be a major inconvenience for users.
 Incoming spam doesn’t just clog up user inboxes, but it can also cause a performance problem if not handled efficiently due to the sheer volume of incoming spam emails which sometimes arrives at the Proton Mail servers.

-Emails that come from third party email providers obviously cannot be delivered with end-to-end encryption, but upon reaching our mail servers, we will encrypt them with the recipient’s public key before saving the messages.
+Emails that come from third party email providers obviously cannot be delivered with end-to-end encryption, but upon reaching our mail servers, we will encrypt them with the recipient’s public key before saving the messages(new window).
 All this is done in memory so that by the time anything is permanently stored to disk, the email is already un-readable to us.
 This gives us a very limited window to perform spam filtering on incoming messages.

 When an incoming message is received, it goes through the following filtering steps.
 The goal is to use less computationally extensive methods first to reject as much spam as possible before more expensive methods are used.